 - Who do we need to judge?

-Hackathons with Problem-solving ideas can be employed by companies and organizations which can eradicate an issue faced by such institutions.
+Hackathons with problem-solving ideas can be employed by companies and organizations which can eradicate an issue faced by such institutions.
 In such cases, Hackathons choose winners.
-In order to choose a winner, make sure you have a fair panel of judges, consisting of a wide array of expertise, opinions, and knowledge about the industry you are addressing.
+In order to choose a winner, make sure you have a fair panel of judges, consisting of a wide array of experts who have opinions and knowledge about the industry you are addressing.
 The judges should not be the main organizers of the event.

 - Is it all about the Prizes?

-Prizes can be a decisive factor in drawing in attendees, however, it should not be the standalone thing, because there are chances that the quality of innovation will be compromised.
+Prizes can be a decisive factor in drawing in attendees, however, it should not be the lone thing, because there are chances that the quality of innovation will be compromised.

 It should be a learning experience rather than making it a game that pays well.
-Convey clearly what are you looking for and meet the participants to instill excitement and deep the innovation drive alive.
-Give participants access to the data they need to move forward with their plans.
+Convey clearly what are you looking for and meet the participants to instil excitement and keep the innovation drive alive.
+Give participants access to the data they need to move forward with their respective plans.
 You don’t want your event to be lost in the shuffle of hackathons and tech conferences.
 Make it stand out from the rest.

 Store ample amount of Nosh both healthy and junk because a working mind needs an extra nourishment.
 Continuous focus is hard to achieve and can drive anyone insane so small breaks are necessary.
-Arrange some Playstations to help the participants to refresh their minds.
+Arrange some Playstations or similar gaming consoles if possible to help participants to refresh and relax their minds.

 Sleep is the most potent natural method to de-stress.
 Keep mattresses or deck beds to make the way for a comfortable repose for the participants.
 And do keep PCO booths so that people can freely speak to their near and dear ones without disturbing others.